kubeflow/manifests/docs/release/handbook.md

 * Keeping notes from the Release Team meetings, in a rotation manner between the members

 ### Product Manager
 They will be in charge of driving non-code deliverables, like the post-release blog post and social media announcements.
-The Product Manager is also responsible for tracking important features and bug fixes that should be highlighted in the release.

 **Prerequisites:** Experience in writing blog posts.
 Contributions to an existing Open Source project is a huge plus.